grygy/pv217-microservices-materials/08/README.md

 Prometheus is a monitoring system that collects metrics from the services and stores them in a database.
 It provides a way to query and visualize the metrics.

-It pulls the metrics data from the `/q/metrics` endpoint of the services every few seconds and stores them in the database for further analysis.
+It pulls the metrics data from the `/q/metrics` endpoint of the services every given period (1 minute by default) and stores them in the database for further analysis.
 We can then write a query in PromQL that can be visualized in a visualization solution like Grafana.

 Prometheus can also send alerts if the metrics are not in the expected range.